 Will my travel insurance cover the costs of a test abroad?

 Travel insurance only covers the cost of unexpected events and emergencies.
 COVID-19 testing has become a routine procedure for many countries, so it isn’t covered by your travel insurance.

-You can get 10% off a PCR test package from Randox Health with new travel insurance policies, though.
+You can get 10% off COVID-19 tests from Randox Health with new travel insurance policies, though.

 What happens if you travel to the UK without proof of a negative test?

-Do I still need to isolate if I’ve had a negative test before arriving in the UK?
+Do I still need to self-isolate if I’ve had a negative test before arriving in the UK?

 Do I need to complete a passenger locator form?